OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_providers/aws_provider.md

 ID: 1
 ```

-Once the provider has been instantiated, you can review its details using the `oneprovider show <id>` command:
+Once the provider has been created, you can review its details using the `oneprovider show <id>` command:

 ```default
 $ oneprovider show 1